DNAire is all about revitalising the River Aire.

 The Environment Agency and The Aire Rivers Trust are working in partnership to build fish passes on the last four major weirs on this vibrant river.
 This will allow the iconic salmon to once again be seen living and breeding in your river.
 Reconnecting the river will also help other fish populations, such as lamprey, sea trout and coarse fish, to expand their breeding range.
 With this resurgence in life in our river comes otters, king fishers, water voles and so many other species we love and cherish.

-This will provide wide benefits for people, communities, the natural environment and heritage along the River Aire from Leeds to Gargrave.
+This project will provide wide benefits for people, communities, the natural environment and heritage along the River Aire from Leeds to Gargrave.
 We want to make the River Aire an exciting and enjoyable destination to visit for both locals and people living across the region.

-This project is the final link in a chain of activity by many agencies over many years that have already improved the water quality and connected up the river for fish further downstream.
+Were proud to be the final link in a chain of activity by many agencies over many years that have already improved the water quality and connected up the river for fish further downstream.